Having a oil leak in spark plug well, can produce a variety of problems.

 Leaking Valve Cover Gaskets

 Between the valve cover and the engine are gaskets that tend to fail over time.
 Due to the high temperature of the engine the gaskets can get brittle, and start to leak.
-It is possible for the oil to leak into the spark plug wells.
-Leaking valve cover gaskets need to be repaired as quickly as possible, failing to do so can lead to further engine damage.
+So, it is possible for the oil to leak, into the spark plug wells.
+Leaking valve cover gaskets, need to be repaired as quickly as possible.
+Because, failing to do so, can lead to further engine damage.

 Failing O-Ring Seals

-There are O-Ring seals at the bottom of the spark plug wells and if a seal starts to fail, oil can leak past these seals and into the spark plug well.
-Again, this issue should be repaired as soon as possible and the spark plugs should be replaced at the same time.
+There are O-Ring seals at the bottom of the spark plug wells.
+So, if a seal starts to fail, oil can leak past these seals and into the spark plug well.
+Again, this issue should be repaired, as soon as possible.
+Also, the spark plugs should be replaced at the same time.